 A dislocated shoulder may only be reduced by a doctor – and as quickly as possible.
 The shoulder is then usually immobilised for eight to ten days afterwards.

-The Rhizomed orthosis can bring relief both before and after an operation for a torn ligament in the thumb.
+The Rhizomed orthosis from medi can bring relief both before and after an operation for a torn ligament in the thumb.

 Causes and treatment of meniscus injury